hyperse-io/eslint-config-hyperse/README.md

 ```

 1. Create a `eslint.config.js` file in the root of your project's directory (it should live where package.json does).
 Your `eslint.config.js` file should look like this:
+2. if you are using `commonjs`, just change `eslint.config.js` to `eslint.config.mjs`

-2. Extends your config with the minimal base of `@hyperse` config :
+3. Extends your config with the minimal base of `@hyperse` config :

 ```ts
 import { base, defineConfig } from '@hyperse/eslint-config-hyperse';